Howard Hughes: Later years in Las Vegas

-Eventually, the brain trauma from Hughes' previous accidents, the effects of neurosyphilis diagnosed in 1932 and undiagnosed obsessive-compulsive disorder considerably affected his decision-making.
-A small panel, unofficially dubbed the "Mormon Mafia" for the many Latter-day Saints on the committee, was led by Frank William Gay and originally served as Hughes' "secret police" headquartered at 7000 Romaine, Hollywood.
+Eventually, the brain trauma from Hughes's previous accidents, the effects of neurosyphilis diagnosed in 1932 and undiagnosed obsessive–compulsive disorder considerably affected his decision-making.
+A small panel, unofficially dubbed the "Mormon Mafia" for the many Latter-day Saints on the committee, was led by Frank William Gay and originally served as Hughes's "secret police" headquartered at 7000 Romaine, Hollywood.
 Over the next two decades, this group oversaw and controlled considerable business holdings, with the CIA anointing Gay while awarding a contract to the Hughes corporation to acquire sensitive information on a sunken Russian submarine.
-In addition to supervising day-to-day business operations and Hughes' health, they also went to great pains to satisfy Hughes' every whim.
+In addition to supervising day-to-day business operations and Hughes's health, they also went to great pains to satisfy Hughes's every whim.
 For example, Hughes once became fond of Baskin-Robbins's banana nut ice cream, so his aides sought to secure a bulk shipment for him, only to discover that Baskin-Robbins had discontinued the flavor.
 They put in a request for the smallest amount the company could provide for a special order, 350 gallons (1,300 L), and had it shipped from Los Angeles.
 A few days after the order arrived, Hughes announced he was tired of banana nut and wanted only French vanilla ice cream.
 The Desert Inn ended up distributing free banana nut ice cream to casino customers for a year.
 In a 1996 interview, former Howard Hughes Chief of Nevada Operations Robert Maheu said, "There is a rumor that there is still some banana nut ice cream left in the freezer.
 It is most likely true."

 As an owner of several major Las Vegas businesses, Hughes wielded much political and economic influence in Nevada and elsewhere.
 During the 1960s and early 1970s, he disapproved of underground nuclear testing at the Nevada Test Site.
 Hughes was concerned about the risk from residual nuclear radiation and attempted to halt the tests.
-When the tests finally went through despite Hughes' efforts, the detonations were powerful enough that the entire hotel in which he was living trembled from the shock waves.
+When the tests finally went through despite Hughes's efforts, the detonations were so powerful that the entire hotel in which he was living trembled from the shock waves.
 In two separate, last-ditch maneuvers, Hughes instructed his representatives to offer bribes of $1 million to both Presidents Lyndon B. Johnson and Richard Nixon.

 In 1970, Jean Peters filed for divorce.
 The two had not lived together for many years.
-Peters requested a lifetime alimony payment of $70,000 a year, adjusted for inflation, and waived all claims to Hughes' estate.
+Peters requested a lifetime alimony payment of $70,000 a year, adjusted for inflation, and waived all claims to Hughes's estate.
 Hughes offered her a settlement of over a million dollars, but she declined it.
 Hughes did not insist on a confidentiality agreement from Peters as a condition of the divorce.
 Aides reported that Hughes never spoke ill of her.
 She refused to discuss her life with Hughes and declined several lucrative offers from publishers and biographers.
 Peters would state only that she had not seen Hughes for several years before their divorce and had dealt with him only by phone.